Why Donate To Us

 License Plate Turn In And Insurance Cancellation

-You do get credit for the unused portion of the registration towards the new registration of your next vehicle, which will save you some money depending on the time left on your current tags.
-Once you sign the title over and we give you the donation receipt, at the time of pick up, the car is ours and covered by our insurance.
-Do you really want to wait 4-6 weeks for your donation receipt to come in the mail from some other charity?
-Or maybe not come at all and you have to make phone calls to track it down while still paying for insurance on your car?
+You do get credit for the unused portion of the registration towards the new registration of your next vehicle if you transfer your plates, which could save you substantial money depending on the time left on your current tags.
+Once you sign the title over and we give you the donation receipt at the time of pick up, the car is ours and covered by our insurance so your insurance can be canceled.
+Do you really want to wait 4-6 weeks for your donation receipt to come in the mail from some other charity or maybe not come at all and you have to make phone calls to track it down while still paying for insurance on your car?
 We hear that story a lot.

 All Of Our Operations Support Local Vets, Workers And Businesses

-All of our operations are located here in Nevada so we support local vets with the funds raised, we support local businesses who supply repairs and parts and we hire local workers in our operations.
+All of our operations are located here in Nevada so we support local vets with the funds raised.
+We support local businesses who provide repairs and parts and we hire local workers in our operations.
 Do you really want the revenue from your donation to go to a company in Florida, Michigan, California or some other state, or would your rather support local veterans, businesses and workers?

 Good Question.
 Our Primary goal is to improve the quality of life for veterans with spinal cord disabilities and then disabled veterans in general.
 To that end we:

-- Fund 3 scholarships for the children of disabled veterans to attend college.
+Fund 3 scholarships for the children of Npva Member veterans to attend college,Plus Fund Scholarships For 2-4 Nevada VA Spinal Cord Clinic Nurses.